nickbrandt/GitLab/doc/development/elasticsearch.md

 documentation](../update/index.md#upgrading-to-a-new-major-version).
 We also
 choose to remove the migration code and tests so that:

-1. We don't need to maintain any code that is called from our Elasticsearch migrations
+1. We don't need to maintain any code that is called from our Advanced Search migrations
 1. We don't waste CI time running tests for migrations that we don't support anymore